On the transition between the disordered and antiferroelectric phases of the 6-vertex model: Abstract

 \section{Abstract}

 The symmetric six-vertex model with parameters~$a,b,c>0$ is expected to exhibit different behavior in the regimes $a+b<c$ (antiferroelectric), $|a-b|<c\leq a+b$ (disordered) and $|a-b|>c$ (ferroelectric).
-In this work, we study the way in which the transition between the regimes $a+b=c$ and $a+b<c$ manifests in the thermodynamic limit.
+In this work, we study the way in which the transition between the regimes $a+b=c$ and $a+b<c$ manifests.

-It is shown that the height function of the six-vertex model delocalizes with logarithmic variance when $a+b=c$ while remaining localized when $a+b<c$.
-In the latter regime, the extremal translation-invariant Gibbs states of the height function are described.
-Qualitative differences between the two regimes are further exhibited for the Gibbs states of the six-vertex model itself and for the Gibbs states of its associated spin representation.
+When~$a+b<c$, we show that the associated height function is localized and its extremal periodic Gibbs states can be parametrized by the integers in such a way that, in the~$n$-th state, the heights~$n$ and~$n+1$ percolate while the connected components of their complement have diameters with exponentially decaying tails.
+When~$a+b=c$, the height function is delocalized.

-Via a coupling, our results further allow to study the self-dual Ashkin--Teller model on $\bbZ^2$.
-It is proved that on the portion of the self-dual curve~$\sinh 2J = e^{-2U}$ where $J<U$ each of the two Ising configurations exhibits exponential decay of correlations while their product is ferromagnetically ordered.
-This is in contrast to the case $J=U$ (the critical 4-state Potts model) where it is known that there is power-law decay for both Ising configurations and for their product.
+The proofs rely on the Baxter--Kelland--Wu coupling between the six-vertex and the random-cluster models and on recent results for the latter.
+An interpolation between free and wired boundary conditions is introduced by modifying cluster weights.
+Using triangular lattice contours ($\mathbb{T}$-circuits), we describe another coupling for height functions that in particular leads to a novel proof of the delocalization at~$a=b=c$.

-The proofs rely on the recently established order of the phase transition in the random-cluster model, which relates to the six-vertex model via the Baxter--Kelland--Wu coupling.
-Additional ingredients include the introduction of a random-cluster model with modified weight for boundary clusters, analysis of a spin (mixed Ashkin--Teller model) and bond representation (of the FK-Ising type) for the six-vertex model, both of which are shown to possess positive association properties in suitable parameter regimes, and the introduction of triangular lattice contours and associated bijection for the analysis of the Gibbs states of the height function.
+Finally, we highlight a spin representation of the six-vertex model and obtain a coupling of it to the Ashkin--Teller model on~$\bbZ^2$ at its self-dual line~$\sinh 2J = e^{-2U}$.
+When~$J<U$, we show that each of the two Ising configurations exhibits exponential decay of correlations while their product is ferromagnetically ordered.